Cyndi Wilson, DTM

 Relevant work experience and how it relates to Toastmasters and your role as a Board Member:

-Over the years I have worked in the chemical process industries, telecommunications and education (middle school and college-level).
-Therefore, I have learned, employed and taught methods for data gathering and analysis; information presentation, development of methods, procedures and implementation plans and state and federal compliance requirements.
+I have worked in the chemical process industries, telecommunications and education (middle school and college-level).
+Therefore, I have learned, employed and taught methods for data gathering and analysis; information presentation; development of methods, procedures and implementation plans and state and federal compliance requirements.
 I am also a certified Project Management Professional (PMP) with the ability to provide implementation support through traditional waterfall or agile methods.

 What experience do you have in strategic planning?

 In telecommunications, I was responsible for a product line (with various central office-based features) for small, middle and large businesses for 11 years.
 A 5-year strategic plan for these functions and services was developed and reviewed on a yearly basis.
 I then used it as the source for our one year implementation plan.
 A monthly review of the implementation plan showed if our tactical plans were still on point and if the individual product/service was still supporting our overall strategy.

 I was also a member of the NJIT Alumni Board of Trustees when we decided to change the direction of the Board.
 We wanted to be known as more than just a social club for our Alumni, so we re-wrote our charter and produced our first strategic plan.
 It was difficult and somewhat painful, because we had Board members who really enjoyed just being social and didn't want to change.
 It was a long process, but we were able to develop a plan that changed the direction of the organization.